jorditorresBCN/Assignments-2017/Lab02.md

 #  Pre-lab homework 2 (week 3)
 <a name="HW1"/>
 ## HW 2.1: Installing Anaconda
 Download and installing Anaconda in your laptop following hands-on 4 ([Python Development Environment Quick Start](https://github.com/jorditorresBCN/Quick-Start/blob/master/Python-Development-Environment-Quick-Start.md)) guidelines.
 Start a Jupyter notebook on your terminal and create a note book that contains your previous [`Lab1.guessnumber.py`](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab01.md) code including some explanation of your steps using `markdown` cells.
-Save your notebook as `Lab2.guessnumber.pynb` and add it to your remote github repository.
+Save your notebook as `Lab2.guessnumber.pynb` and add it to your remote GitHub repository.

 <a name="HW2"/>
 ## HW 2.2: Register Our App on Twitter
 Cloud applications are characterized by an increased focus on user participation and content creation, but also by a deep interaction and interconnection of applications sharing con-tent from different types of services in order to integrate multiple systems together.
-This scenario is, doubtlessly, pos-sible thanks to the rise of  the “Application Programming In-terfaces” (API).
+This scenario is, doubtlessly, possible thanks to the rise of  the “Application Programming Interfaces” (API).

 An API, or Application Programming Interface, provide a way for computer systems to interact with each other.
 There are many types of APIs.
 Every programming language has a built-in API that it used to write programs.
-For instance, you studied in previous courses that operating systems them-selves have APIs used by programs to open files or draw text on the screen.
+For instance, you studied in previous courses that operating systems themselves have APIs used by programs to open files or draw text on the screen.
-Due this course is centered in the Cloud, we are going to fo-cus on API that are built with web technologies as HTTP.
-We will refer to this type of API as web API, an interface to ei-ther a web server or a web browser.
-These APIs are used ex-tensively for the development of web applications and work at either the server end or the client end.
+Due this course is centered in the Cloud, we are going to focus on API that are built with web technologies as HTTP.
+We will refer to this type of API as web API, an interface to either a web server or a web browser.
+These APIs are used extensively for the development of web applications and work at either the server end or the client end.
 Web APIs are a key component into today Cloud era.
 Many cloud applications provide an API that allows developers to integrate their own code with these applications, taking ad-vantage of the services' functionality in their own apps.

 One example amount the vast number of available one is Twitter API.
 Twitter API allows to access all tweets made by any user, the tweets containing a particular term or even a combination of terms, tweets done on the topic in a particular date range, etc.

 In order to set up our Lab 2 to access Twitter data, there are some preliminary steps.
 Twitter implements OAuth (called Open Authorization) as its standard authentication mechanism, and in order to have access to Twitter data programmatically, we need to create an app that interacts with the Twitter API.
 There are four primary identifiers  we will need to note for an OAuth workflow: consumer key, consumer secret, access token, and access token secret.
 A good new from developer's perspective is that the Python ecosystem has already wellestablished libraries for most social media platforms, which come with an implementation of the authentication process.

 The first step in this homework is the registration of your app.
 In particular, you need to point your browser to http://apps.twitter.com, log-in to Twitter and register a new application.
 You will receive a **Consumer Key** and a **Consumer secret**.
 From the configuration page "Keys and Access Token" of your app, you can also obtain the **Access Token** and a **Access Token Secret**.
 Save this information to perform the following Lab session.

 > **Warning**: these are application settings that should always be kept private.